 “Photography does not simply reproduce the real, it recycles it - a key procedure of modern society.
 In the form of photographic images, things and events are put to new uses, assigned new meanings, which go beyond the distinctions between the beautiful and the ugly, the true and the false, the useful and the useless, good taste and bad." - Susan Sontag *

-This body of work, "Hot & Cold", is a presentation of dualities of naturally occurring phenomenon and is installed as a conceptual installation of photo-collages.
+In this body of work, "Hot & Cold", by John Baldessari, there is a presentation of dualities of naturally occurring phenomenon installed as a conceptual installation of photo-collages.
 The canvases are of photographs (volcanoes erupting and icebergs presumably melting) with acrylic paint applied to the image and adjunct text below in traditional Baldessari-esque style.
-The text is an important conceptual element used to alter the viewer's perspective to stimulate new visual statements by using dissonance between the two elements (the image and text) the viewer is left attempting to decipher this narrative.
+The text is an important conceptual element used to alter the viewer's perspective.
+The dissonance between the two elements (the image and text) leaves the viewer to decipher this as a visual narrative.

-Intriguingly, the texts are taken from Ernest Shackleton’s narrative of his voyage to Antarctica (1914 - 1917) and the 1950s film, Sunset Boulevard, Gillis and Betty are recurring quoted characters.
-However, the main character of the film is Norma Desmond who refuses to accept her reality as a washed-up silent film star, who seduces and manipulates the young unsuccessful screenwriter, Gillis, into her lair and ends up shooting him in the back during one of her delusional episodes.
-The film intertwines the past and the present very artfully and Gillis “is torn between a life of dead decadence and living desire.” **
+Intriguingly, the texts in these images are taken from Ernest Shackleton’s narrative of his voyage to Antarctica (1914 - 1917) and the 1950s film, Sunset Boulevard.
+Gillis and Betty are recurring quoted characters, however, the main character of the film, Norma Desmond, who refuses to accept her reality as a washed-up silent film star, and who seduces and manipulates the young unsuccessful screenwriter, Gillis, and ends up shooting him in the back during one of her delusional episodes seems more like the protagonist in this exhibition.
+Reaching for a metaphor, Gillis is like ice, Betty like fire and Norma is the Earth… This film intertwines the past and the present very artfully and the characters are “torn between a life of dead decadence and living desire.” **

-Like Gillis in the movie, human experience is a perpetual tension of past and future, experienced both consciously and subconsciously.
-Thematically, the destruction versus the rebirth of life, of the planet itself and of our lives as humans which fits in nicely with the works presented as they are representative of the earth and the dualities of life.
-Fire, explosion, creation, all catalysts of rebirth.
-Melting ice, decay, global warming, the products of man's effect on the planet as well as its destruction.
+Human experience is a perpetual tension of the past, present, and future, experienced consciously and subconsciously.
+Thematically, destruction versus the rebirth of the planet itself and of our experience all fits in nicely within the works presented as they are representative of the earth and the dualities of life.
+Fire, explosion, catalysts of rebirth.
+Melting ice, decay, global warming, the products of man's effect on the planet and its ultimate destruction.

 -Laura Horne, May 29, 2019